mattbport/secondusertests/Second round questions.md

 ### Understanding

 Sometimes you will want to make sure that one or more lanes are selected.
-In this instance, the producer wants to make sure that the music always has a drum track, with either a bass or guitar part playing at the same time.
+In this instance, the artist wants to make sure that the music always has a drum track, with either a bass or guitar part playing at the same time.

 ![](images/s3.png)